 ECCV is currently coordinating the following disability projects:

 - Transition Support Package (TSP) project: funded by the Department of Health and Human Services (DHHS).

-The TSP aims to support culturally and linguistically diverse people with a disability and their families and carers to access the National Disability Insurance Scheme (NDIS) as it becomes available across Victoria until June 2019.
+The TSP project aims to support culturally and linguistically diverse people with a disability, their families and carers to access the National Disability Insurance Scheme (NDIS).

-ECCV is working with other funded consumer agencies, the NDIA and Local Area Coordinating partners to ensure that culturally and linguistically diverse consumers are included in their transition activities.
+ECCV is working with other funded consumer agencies, the NDIA and NDIS partners to ensure that culturally and linguistically diverse consumers are included in their transition activities.

 Hanaa Grave, Disability Projects Coordinator

 Resource: Self-Advocacy and Diversity: A model for CALD inclusion